← Back to all posts

 • The one that made it through?
 Buried under 47 newsletters about sales nobody cares about.

 • The friend who "totally saw it"?
-He meant to reply and then... life happened.
+He meant to reply, then a kid's soccer game and a work deadline swallowed his whole week.

 Email open rates for events hover around 20-30%.
 That means most of my guests probably never even saw the invite I spent an hour perfecting.
 As someone who color-codes his calendar and actually reads the fine print, this drives me absolutely crazy.